Pieter Libin <pieter@emweb.be>

 2.9.
 Deployment

 JWt uses the Java Servlet API, and thus JWt applications are all compatible with commonly used servlet containers (Tomcat, Jetty, …) and JEE application servers (JBoss, Glassfish, …).
-The most common way to deploy a JWt application is by packaging the application as a war file and deploying it into a servlet container.
-Because JWt applications are plain Java applications, without the need for code generation or XML editing, JWt application development can be conveniently done from your favourite Java IDE.
+The most common way to deploy a JWt application is by packaging the application as a .war file and deploying it into a servlet container.
+Because JWt applications are plain Java applications, without the need for code generation or XML editing, JWt application development can be conveniently done from your favorite Java IDE.
 See the Getting Started section for hints on how to create war files and develop JWt applications from within Eclipse.

 2.10.
 Configuration